sevifinance/Sevi-Docs/docs/developer/API/customerStatus.md

 ***type: query***

-This api query can be used to check if your customer is registerd in the Sevi system.
-It will also return the pay later amount and availabilirty in the region.
+This API query can be used to check if your customer is registered in the Sevi system.
+It will also return the pay later amount and availability in the region.

-The response body will be in the following format
+This API is not manditory.
+In general creating an order will initiate the onboarding and payment process.

 ```graphql
 type CustomerStatusType {